Brocken: Ascent, construction and use

-In 1937 the Brocken, together with the Wurmberg, Achtermann and Acker-Bruchberg were designated as the Upper Harz (Oberharz) nature reserve.
+In 1937 Brocken, together with Wurmberg, Achtermann and Acker-Bruchberg were designated as the Upper Harz (Oberharz) nature reserve.

-During an air attack by the United States Army Air Forces on 17 April 1945 the Brocken Hotel and the weather station were destroyed by bombing.
+During an air attack by the United States Army Air Forces on 17 April 1945, the Brocken Hotel and the weather station were destroyed by bombing.
 The television tower, however, survived.
-From 1945 until April 1947, the Brocken was occupied by US troops.
-As part of the exchange of territory (specified at the Yalta Conference) the mountain was transferred to the Soviet occupation zone.
-Before the Americans left the Brocken in 1947, however, they disabled the rebuilt weather station and the television tower.
+From 1945 until April 1947, Brocken was occupied by US troops.
+As part of the exchange of territory (specified at the Yalta Conference), the mountain was transferred to the Soviet occupation zone.
+Before the Americans left Brocken in 1947, however, they disabled the rebuilt weather station and the television tower.

 The ruins of the Brocken Hotel were blown up in 1949.
-From 1948 to 1959 part of the Brocken was reopened to tourists.
+From 1948 to 1959 part of Brocken was reopened to tourists.
 Although a pass was required, these were freely issued.
-From August 1961 the Brocken, which lay in East Germany's border zone, immediately adjacent to West Germany, was declared a military exclusion zone and was therefore no longer open to public access.
+From August 1961 Brocken, which lay in East Germany's border zone, immediately adjacent to West Germany, was declared a military exclusion zone and was therefore no longer open to public access.
 Extensive military installations were built on and around the summit.
 The security of the area was the responsibility of the border guards of the 7th Schierke Border Company, which was stationed in platoon strength on the summit.
-For accommodation, they used the Brocken railway station.
+For accommodation, they used Brocken railway station.
 The Soviet Red Army also used a large portion of territory.
-In 1987, the goods traffic on the Brocken Railway ceased due to poor track conditions.
+In 1987, goods traffic on the Brocken Railway ceased due to poor track conditions.